k2s/sysadmin/README.md

 the documented steps in this repository, and some are not backed up at all.
 This is bound to change in the future.

+The idea is to have full backups of each server one day, which can be restored quickly. borgbackup and Hetzner backup space are probably the best way to do so.